 If you are heading to a park to celebrate National Park Week, keep some basic safety tips in mind while you embark on your adventure.

-In celebration of the 100th anniversary of the partnership between the National Park Service and the US Public Health Service, we are encouraging everyone to explore the power of parks for health all year.
+In celebration of the 100th anniversary of the partnership between the National Park Service and the US Public Health Service, we are encouraging everyone to explore the Power of Parks (PoP) for Health all year.
 During Transformation Tuesday, consider how national parks and outdoor spaces in your community can transform your personal physical and mental health.
 Try a new activity, learn the health benefits of being outside, set goals for long term health, find new places to play outdoors, and discover many other ways you can transform your health.

 Connected conservation is a growing global movement recognizing and encouraging working together on conservation efforts across boundaries since we are all interconnected.
 The National Park Service and our partners have a long history of helping to preserve America’s natural treasures and expand opportunities for everyone to experience or enjoy them.